ARGOeu-Metrics/argo-probe-poem-tools/README.md

 # argo-probe-poem-tools

-The package contains two probes:
+The package contains three probes:

 * `check_log` - probe is inspecting the application log file for errors;
-* `check_file` - probe is inspecting file for content and checking its age.
+* `check_file` - probe is inspecting file for content and checking its age;
+* `check_dirsize.sh` - probe determines the size of a directory (including subdirectories) and compares it with the supplied thresholds.

 ## Synopsis